alexa/ask-cli/docs/concepts/Smapi-Command.md

     <dd markdown="span">[REQUIRED] Vendor Id.
 See developer.amazon.com/mycid.html.</dd>
     <dt>--request-filters-clients <request-filters-clients></dt>
     <dd markdown="span">[OPTIONAL] List of Client IDs for filtering.
-[MULTIPLE]: Values can be separated by comma.
 [JSON].</dd>
     <dt>--request-filters-operations <request-filters-operations></dt>
     <dd markdown="span">[OPTIONAL] Filters for a list of operation names and versions.
-[MULTIPLE]: Values can be separated by comma.
 [JSON].</dd>
     <dt>--request-filters-resources <request-filters-resources></dt>
     <dd markdown="span">[OPTIONAL] Filters for a list of resources and/or their types.
 See documentation for allowed types.
-[MULTIPLE]: Values can be separated by comma.
 [JSON].</dd>
     <dt>--request-filters-requesters <request-filters-requesters></dt>
     <dd markdown="span">[OPTIONAL] Request Filters for filtering audit logs.
-[MULTIPLE]: Values can be separated by comma.
 [JSON].</dd>
     <dt>--request-filters-start-time <request-filters-start-time></dt>
     <dd markdown="span">[OPTIONAL] Sets the start time for this search.
 Any audit logs with timestamps after this time (inclusive) will be included in the response.</dd>